Cincinnati’s “Outside” Artists Thrive

-Steeped with a rich history and supportive artistic community, for many years Cincinnati has been a place for new and upcoming artists to grow and thrive.
-Notwithstanding, many artists who might be viewed as "outsiders" because of their disabilities were falling through the cracks, along with art they created that the world might never see.
+Steeped with a rich history and supportive artistic community, Cincinnati has, for many years, been a place for new and upcoming artists to grow and thrive.
+Notwithstanding, many artists, viewed as “outsiders” because of their disabilities were falling through the cracks, and with them art the world might never see.

-Visionaries and Voices became the place for disabled artists in Cincinnati to create and improve their art.
-Memorably, this movement of "inclusionist" art might be attributed to one man: Raymond Thunder-Sky.
+That changed when Visionaries and Voices became the place for disabled artists in Cincinnati to create and improve their art.
+Memorably, this movement of “inclusionist” art might be attributed to one man: Raymond Thunder-Sky.
+To those new to Cincinnati, the name may not mean anything, but to those who have been around awhile, he’s a legacy.

 These, however, were not the only ones who recognized something special in Thunder-Sky.